chainguard-images/images/TERRAFORM.md

 The following `make` options are valid for `make image`:

-* `TF_EXTRA_REPOSITORIES` for specifying extra repositories for building an image.
-* `TF_EXTRA_KEYRING` for specifying extra keyrings to verify package signatures while building an image.
-* `TF_ARCHS` for specifying architectures for which images should be built.
-* `TF_TARGET_REPOSITORY` for specifying the target repository where an image should be pushed.
 * `TF_AUTO_APPROVE` to allow the user to control whether `--auto-approve` will be used in Terraform or not.
 If `--auto-approve` is not desired when running `make image/image-name`, make sure to either export `TF_AUTO_APPROVE=0` or pass it to `make`, for example